AlexanderWillner/runMacOSinVirtualBox/README.md

-# Run macOS 10.14 Mojave on VirtualBox
+# Run macOS 10.14 Mojave on VirtualBox on macOS

 ## Overview

-Simple script to automatically install and run macOS 10.14 Mojave on VirtualBox.
+Simple script to automatically install and run macOS 10.14 Mojave on VirtualBox on macOS.
 Since VirtualBox 5.2 does not support booting from APFS volumes, this script is using the [Clover EFI bootloader](https://sourceforge.net/projects/cloverefiboot/) as a workaround.

 ## ToC